India’s Modi responds to dogged farmers’ protests with an unexpected move: retreat

 He maintained that the farm laws would have liberalized the market and benefited farmers.
 But “we were not able to explain to some farmer brothers,” he said.
 “Whatever I did was for farmers.
 What I am doing is for the country.”

-Modi’s reversal — and his tone — came as a surprise for many observers accustomed to a dominant 71-year-old leader whose brand is built upon his personal toughness and charisma and strident nationalism.
+Modi’s reversal — and his tone of contrition — came as a surprise for many observers accustomed to a dominant 71-year-old leader whose brand is built upon his personal toughness, charisma and strident nationalism.

 Modi stood firm after a 2016 move to abruptly eliminate certain denominations of paper currency proved disastrous for the world’s sixth-largest economy.
 He also did not publicly acknowledge any failures in the government response to the catastrophic pandemic wave that ravaged India this spring.